-Many recent law school graduates seek jobs as law clerks, and most federal judges require law clerks to have studied law review in law school.
-In general, law clerk jobs are reserved for law students who graduated from the top of their class.
+Recent law school graduates are typically the ones qualified for these jobs, with most federal judges requiring clerks in their employ to have studied law review.
+In general, these coveted jobs are reserved for law students who graduated at the top of their class.
 In fact, many of today’s notable judges and professors began their careers as law clerks.

 Law Clerk Job Description

-- Provide assistance in courtroom proceedings (trials, hearings, bail motions, etc.)
+- Providing assistance in courtroom proceedings (trials, hearings, bail motions, etc.)

-- Perform legal research and advise judge and other members of the legal team on the facts of a case prior to the oral argument
+- Performing legal research and advise judge and other members of the legal team on the facts of a case prior to the oral argument

-- Draft trial briefs and other legal documents
+- Drafting trial briefs and other legal documents

-- Review and verify briefs and legal authority
+- Reviewing and verify briefs and legal authority

-- Research and write bench memoranda, order and opinions
+- Researching and write bench memoranda, order and opinions

-- Maintain chambers library and supervise chambers staff
+- Maintaining chambers library and supervise chambers staff

-- Make recommendations on the disposition of appeals
+- Making recommendations on the disposition of appeals

 - Deliver subpoenas